RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-networks-0.1.0.md

 | "Paid a cancelled request"  | if the payer pays after he declined of after the issuer cancelled                                 |
 | "Overpaid a request"        | if the payer paid too much                                                                        |
 | "Payment network conflicts" | if one tries to add a payment network having overlapping criteria with an exiting payment network |

-Cf. also the related warning on cancellation in the [request logic](../../request-logic/specs/request-logic-specification.md#Cancel)